-Products are Brand and Model specific items (aka equipment) that you sell and typically make up the bulk of your Catalog.
+Products are Brand and Model specific items (aka equipment) that you sell, and they typically make up the bulk of your Catalog.
 Examples include speakers, cameras, and cable.

 Learn more about allowances

-Packages are a group of products and/or labor you want to combine, like a folder of files.
+Packages are a group of products and/or labor you want to combine, like a box of items.
 You can have this shown as a package or list out the package items independently in the proposal so your customer will have no idea it was in a package.

 Learn more about packages